ZaneA/Liquid-GitHub/README.md

 ```bash
 gem install github_api
 ```

+If you're using Jekyll you can simply clone this repository into your `_plugins` folder to begin using it, otherwise place it somewhere where it will be read by your application.

 The actual usage is very simple.
 The block simply takes a GitHub user and provides a `repos` variable containing the API results.

 ```html+jinja